-Once a year, Americans take one day - formally, officially - to honor veterans: November 11.
-Restaurants offer free meals, attractions offer free and discounted admission.
+Once a year, Americans take one day – formally, officially – to honor veterans: Nov.
+11. Restaurants provide free meals, and attractions offer free and discounted admission.
 It's a great day.
-But it's one day.
-Except in Branson, where they show their love for veterans a lot more often.
+Except in Branson, where it's an entire week.

-Branson sets aside a whole week each November to honor veterans with special events, parades, shows and more.
+Each November, the Southwest Missouri town honors those who have served in the military with special events, parades, shows and more during Veterans Homecoming Week.
 And as far as they're concerned, that's still not enough.
 Branson makes veterans feel special every single day of the year.

 Top attractions, restaurants, hotels and stores offer great deals for veterans (and active military personnel) year-round, so be sure to call ahead and ask.